DanielBradford/rubic/testing.md

 **Lighthouse Desktop Report:**
 <img src="documents/screenshots/lighthouse.png" alt="Landing Page - LIGHTHOUSE REPORT">
  <a name="further"></a>

-## Further Testing
+## **Further Testing**

-I completed further testing by asking family and friends to play the game and give me feedback.
+I completed further testing by asking family and friends to use the application and give me feedback.
-This stage of testing allowed me to understand a more realistic client/user impression of the game and guided me to altering some stylistic choices. e.g. bigger text in places and more breathing space between elements.
+This stage of testing allowed me to understand a more realistic client/user impression of the game and guided me to altering some functionality and stylistic choices. e.g. Future password retreaval system, bigger text in places and more breathing space between elements.